 Melvin P. Wollam’s son, James, opened the Wollam & Kendrick Grocery store on Krome Avenue in Homestead after his father’s death on April 1, 1933.
-Alec C. Smith was a carpenter who worked for Melvin, who was a well-known contractor in Homestead who built the Homestead Light and waterworks plant on N. Flagler, the Redland High School gymnasium and many other fine residences in the Homestead area.
+Alec C. Smith was a carpenter who worked for Melvin, a well-known contractor in Homestead who built the Homestead Light and Waterworks plant on N. Flagler, the Redland High School gymnasium and many other fine residences in the Homestead area.

-A. R. Livingston purchased Elliott Prouty Livermore’s 80 acre grove on Epmore Drive, (named for E. P. Livermore) in 1926.26 He apparently sold his late brother’s house to Livermore at the same time, perhaps as part of his purchase of the grove.
+A. R. Livingston purchased Elliott Prouty Livermore’s 80 acre grove on Epmore Drive, (a neologism derived from E. P. Livermore’s name) in 1926.26 He apparently sold his late brother’s house to Livermore at the same time, perhaps as part of his purchase of the grove.

 The house was then purchased by Edward Buckhout, of Tarrytown, N.Y. in early 1930 when Livermore and his wife moved back to South Acton, MA, where they were from.
 The purchase price was reported to be $20,000 and the house sat on a 5 acre parcel of land, mostly planted to avocado trees.27

-Update, November 3, 2019: The house was sold to the family that owns the adjacent Walton House.
-It will be restored and serve as housing for the family members of the bride and bridegroom who are married at the Walton House.
+The house was sold in late 2019 to a member of the Blanco family, which owns the Walton House.
+It will be restored and serve as housing for the family members of the those who are married at that well-known wedding venue.